maedoc/libtvb/README.md

 Open [`bench_net_exc.html`](http://rawgit.com/maedoc/sddekit/js-bench-html/bench_net_exc.html)
  with your browser.
 On this same machine, Safari runs the benchmark in 74 s, Firefox 55 s.
-On a win 10 workstation, Firefox takes 32 s & MS Edge 39 s.
+On a win 10 workstation, GCC-compiled takes 12 s, Firefox takes 32 s & MS Edge 39 s.

 Obviously for high-performance computing & science JS isn't ideal, but it could be useful for creating interactive graphics exploring dynamical systems.